Quality feedback for learning

 Marking and moderation

-- Are you complying with the University policy on moderation processes for marking student assessments?
+- Are you complying with the University policy on moderation and feedback processes for marking student assessments?

-- Are you using the right technology to enhance the feedback practice for both students and teachers?
+- Are you using the right technology to enhance the feedback process for both students and teachers?

 The BOLD Learning and Teaching Practices provide clear guidelines to support teaching practices for different delivery/study modes, opportunities for self-assessment and reflection on current teaching practices, and opportunities for collaborative discussion with peers and learning designers to enhance online teaching practices.
 The minimum course expectations for providing feedback on progress are outlined in Focus Area 05.